bocadilloproject/bocadillo/README.md

 [![license](https://img.shields.io/pypi/l/bocadillo.svg)][pypi-url]
 [![Join the chat at https://gitter.im/bocadilloproject/bocadillo](https://badges.gitter.im/bocadilloproject/bocadillo.svg)][gitter-url]

+**NOTE**: the upcoming v0.9 release contains breaking API changes.
+Review the [changelog][changelog-unreleased] to know if you will be affected.

 # Bocadillo

 Bocadillo is a Python web framework that provides a sane toolkit for quickly building performant web applications and services, while encouraging best practices and keeping developer experience in mind.